SEM - Master of Science (MSc) in Social Sciences in Service Management

 2. The Master of Science (MSc) in Social Sciences programme is a graduate, theoretical degree programme based on a bachelor in social sciences or corresponding degree.

-(2) The objective of the Master of Science (MSc) in Social Sciences programme is to qualify graduates to identify and analyse complex social and business situations, based on their theoretical and methodological competencies and skills.
-Their gained knowledge from academic and professional training is preparing them to serve in a diverse setting of private and public enterprises or organisations.
+(2) The objective of the Master of Science (MSc) in Social Sciences programme is to qualify graduates to identify and analysecomplex social and business economic issues based on theoretical and methodological competencies and skills in a diversity of academic and professional traditions, thus preparing them to serve in private and public enterprises and organisations.

-(3) With these acquired competencies and skills, graduates, will be able to make use of their in-depth knowledge of the field while simultaneously absorbing, producing and applying new information when solving social and business challenges.
+(3) With these acquired competencies and skills, graduates, through a use of a combination of a holistic outlook and specialist knowledge, will be able to make use of their in-depth knowledge of the field while simultaneously absorbing, producing and applying new information when solving social and business eco-nomic issues.

-(5) Throughout the programme, students also receive training in handling and solving cross-disciplinary issues in collaboration with individuals that have the same or a different educational background.
+(4) Throughout the programme, students also receive training in handling and solving crossdisciplinary issues in collaboration with individuals that have the same or a different educational background.

 3. The Study Board has developed a competency profile, which describes the expected learning outcomes of this degree programme.
-It is available on CBS’ website, more specifically here on cbs.dk.
+It is available on CBS’ website, more specifically here on e-campus.

 Content and structure

-(2) The programme has been designed in close dialogue with private industry and organizations to ensure that students are well prepared for their careers upon graduation.
-SEM allows students to get an understanding of services and a number of service industries, through the exposure to cases, guest lectures and teachers.
-The project-based internship will furthermore allow the students to apply their theoretical knowledge and transfer real-life cases back to the classroom.
+(2) The programme has been designed in close dialogue with both private industry and organizations to ensure that students are well prepared for their careers upon graduation.
+SEM allows students to get an understanding of one or more of four areas:

 (5)The below table lists the structure of the programme and the ECTS credits of the individual courses (30 ECTS per semester).
 The course descriptions are available in the online course catalogue.
 Direct links are inserted in the below table.